YevgeniYagudin/Pipelined-MIPS-VHDL/README.md

 ![image](https://github.com/user-attachments/assets/7d0f2442-d8db-4cd2-9a2b-7bf471131b44)

 Pipelined MIPS Processor
-This project implements a pipelined MIPS processor written in VHDL, designed for integration on an FPGA.
+This project implements a pipelined MIPS processor written in VHDL, designed for integration on an Altera FPGA.
 The architecture efficiently executes instructions with support for stalls and flushes to handle hazards and maintain correct program behavior.
 The design follows a five-stage pipeline, with each stage handled by a distinct sub-entity:

 1. Ifetch (Instruction Fetch):